accessibility & help

 This page displays all items on the site tagged with the term you clicked on.
 They are displayed in order of how recently they've been updated, with the most recently updated item first.

-The British Red Cross continues to work in Haiti, helping people recover from the devastating earthquake which struck on 12 January 2010.
+The British Red Cross has completed its work in Haiti, where we helped thousands of people recover from the devastating earthquake which struck on 12 January 2010.

-The British Red Cross is working to promote hygiene and improve sanitation in several areas of Haiti.
+The British Red Cross worked to promote hygiene and improve sanitation in several areas of Haiti.

 unless otherwise stated